Finding an Oncologist

 - Support groups.
 Local support groups can be helpful.
 You may find people who had a similar cancer diagnosis and have already had treatment.
 Ask them for a recommendation.

 - Things to be aware of.
 Be careful of recommendations or input from people who "know someone who had this problem."
-They may not have the story straight and it may scare you rather than helping you.
+They may not have the story straight, and it may scare you rather than help you.
 Also, anyone can post anything on the Internet, so don’t always trust what you read or see on websites.
 If it sounds too good to be true, it probably is.

 Choosing your oncologist carefully is important.
 Cancer care is an ongoing process, and your team will manage your care for many years.
 Not only will they manage your medical care, but they will also manage the emotional impact that cancer will have on you and your family.
-When making the final decision remember that you are in control.
+When making the final decision, remember that you are in control.
 The final decision is yours.